 Refined Linseed Oil – made from the seeds of the flax plant.
 It adds gloss and transparency to paints and is available in several forms.
 It dries very thoroughly, making it ideal for underpainting and initial layers in a painting.
 Refined linseed oil is a popular, all-purpose, pale to light yellow oil which dries within three to five days.

 Retouching – the work done by a restorer to replace areas of loss or damage in a painting.

-Scumble - very thin layer of opaque or semi-opaque paint that partially hides the under-layer.
-Scumbling is the painting technique where a thin or broken layer of color is brushed over another so that patches of the color beneath show through.
+Scumble – very thin layer of opaque or semi-opaque paint that partially hides the under-layer.
+Scumbling is the painting technique where a thin or broken layer of colour is brushed over another so that patches of the colour beneath show through.
 It can be done with a dry brush, or by removing bits of paint with a cloth.